 Back down on the Pacific coast our last stop in Costa Rica is at the well-renowned Manuel Antonio beach where you have the option of spending the day in Manuel Antonio N.P. with plenty of wildlife and pristine beaches on offer.

-Our last destination on this trip is Panama and we head directly for Panama City, the capital, where the world’s greatest shortcut and engineering marvel, ‘The Big Ditch’ or Panama Canal is something that has to be seen to be believed.
+Our last destination on this trip is Panama City, the capital, where the world’s greatest shortcut and engineering marvel, ‘The Big Ditch’ or Panama Canal is something that has to be seen to be believed.

 If you would like to extend your trip our truck continues into South America so you can add on Colombia, Ecuador, Peru, Bolivia, Chile, Argentina, Uruguay, Paraguay or Brazil.
 We are happy to create a bespoke itinerary and price for you so please feel free to contact us to discuss all options.